 - Varying your training will keep it fun.
 Try tag rugby, rowing, or boot camp.

 - If you are a regular exerciser, get advice from an exercise professional to build “periodization” into your training regime.
-This involves dividing your training regime into progressive cycles that manipulate different aspects of training – such as intensity, volume, and type of exercise.
+This involves dividing your training regime into progressive cycles that manipulate different training aspects – such as intensity, volume, and exercise type.
 Thus, optimizing your performance and ensure your peak for a planned exercise event, such as a triathlon.

 In your 30s